 There are two main types of knit fabrics namely warp and weft knits and the latter is the one commonly used by home sewers.
 Weft knits are produced by using basic knitting stitches such as knit, purl, tuck or miss.
 Combining these stitches also result in various knit textures and types.
 Furthermore, using different yarns, fibers and colors give us various kinds of knit fabrics.
 The looseness and tightness of the tension of these stitches also determine the characteristics of the knit fabric.

-Single knit fabric (often called single jersey) is a more general term to describe knitted fabrics that are produced by knitting machines with only one set of knitting needle.
+Single knit fabric (often called single jersey) is a more general term to describe knitted fabrics that are produced by knitting machines with only one set of knitting needles.

 Interlock or double knits